top of page

 The PBCJ Preserving History through Fashion: A Cultural Time Capsule

-As we delve into the fashion of the 1964 JBC strike, we recognize its role as a unique cultural time capsule—preserving the essence of an era when Jamaica was carving out its identity on the world stage.
+As we delve into the fashion of the 1964 JBC strike, we recognise its role as a unique cultural time capsule, preserving the essence of an era when Jamaica was carving out its identity on the world stage.
 Each button-down shirt and every knee-length skirt encapsulates stories of struggle, resilience, and the vibrant spirit of a nation in motion.

 Resilience and Camaraderie: Life During the 97-Day JBC Strike